 - Experts believe that there is a genetic predisposition at play which leads to eczemhttps://arganoilshop.com/blog/argan-oil-eczema/a.
 There is a fault in the genes that causes the skin’s barrier function to not function as it normally should.

 - This skin disorder affects all races and is most prevalent in babies and young children.
 However, adults can still have it.

-- There is no cure for eczema yet however there are treatments that can relieve you from its uncomfortable symptoms.
+- There is no cure yet however there are eczema treatments that can relieve you from its uncomfortable symptoms.
 Oral or topical corticosteroids are usually given to patients experiencing flare-ups.
-Antihistamines or calcineurin inhibotors also knows as immune-suppressing drugs are also used in treating symptoms of eczema.
+Antihistamines or calcineurin inhibitors also know as immune-suppressing drugs are also used in treating symptoms of eczema.